Rancor38/imustkill-website/README.md

 -   **Simple but deadly combat mechanics** where every decision matters
 -   **Stat-based character creation** focusing on Body, Agility, Focus, and Fate
--   **Equipment and spell decks** that provide players with tools and abilities
+-   **Equipment and power decks** that provide players with tools and abilities
 -   **Monster hunting adventures** that test players' skills and strategy
 -   **Insight mechanics** where greater perception reveals the true nature of threats